vip306/IDS-Module1-alt3-New/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:c55b4ac0f9
 ## 2. Order

 Sometimes, you might need the index of a certain element of a vector.
-For example, you know the smallest number in a vector, but you might want to know its position (or index) in the vector.
+For example, you know the smallest number in a vector, but you might want to know its position (or index).

 The `order()` function creates a vector of indices that correspond to the vector sorted in ascending order.
 For example, if `vct = [6 3 1 5]`, the `o(vct) = [3 2 4 1]`.
 This means that, the smallest number (which is 1) in `vct` occurs in the 3rd place, while the largest number (which is 6) occurs in the first place.